 - Identify a preseason start date

-- Build or modify my preseason training schedules
+- Build or modify my preseason FM20 training schedules

 - Arrange preseason friendly matches

-You can set a preseason start date both when you create your new save, and (once the bug is fixed) then for every season following.
+You can set a preseason start date both when you create a new save, and (once the bug is fixed) then for every season following.
 This allows you to set the appropriate amount of time you need to plan and execute your preseason with your players.
 I like to run a slightly shorter preseason if I have the whole team out in internationals.
-Otherwise I typically aim for 6-7 weeks work before the season starts.
-I will include any season opener trophies in preseason, e.g., the Supercup.
+Otherwise, I typically aim for 6-7 weeks of work before the season starts.
+I will include any season opener trophies in the preseason schedule, e.g., the Supercup.

 The default early start date in Germany is 17 June 2019.
 When starting a new save, you get to decide on the date you start your preseason, for European clubs you have: Early Pre-Season, Late Pre-Season, Start Of Season, First Matches in Champions League, and First Matches in Europa League.